Fitus/Zaloha.sh/DOCUMENTATION.md

 <b>--noDirChecks</b>   ... switch off the checks for existence of &lt;sourceDir&gt; and
     &lt;backupDir&gt;.
 (Explained in the Advanced Use of Zaloha section below).

+<b>--noLastRun</b>     ... do not obtain information about the last run of Zaloha by
+                    running FIND on file 999 in Zaloha metadata directory.
+                    This makes Zaloha state-less, which might be a desired property in certain situations.
+However, it sacrifices features based on the last run of Zaloha: <b>REV.NEW</b> and distinction of operations on files newer than the last run of Zaloha (e.g. distinction between <b>UPDATE.!</b> and <b>UPDATE</b>).

 <b>--noFindSource</b>  ... do not run FIND (script 210) to search &lt;sourceDir&gt;
                     and use externally supplied CSV metadata file 310 instead